blackboxnlp/2021/index.md

 He is the recipient of an Advanced ERC grant, theorganiser of the Zero Resource Speech Challenge (2015, 2017, 2019, 2020), the Intuitive Physics Benchmark (2019) and led in 2017 a Jelinek Summer Workshop at CMU on multimodal speechlearning

 ### Yuval Pinter
-Yuval Pinter (uvp@gatech.edu) is a PhD candidate at Georgia Institute of Technology.
-His mainfocus is on word-level representations in deep learning systems.
+Yuval Pinter (me@yuvalpinter.com) is an incoming Senior Lecturer in the Computer Science department at Ben-Gurion University.
-He authored three papers on thetopic of NLP neural model interpretation.
+He authored three papers on the topic of NLP neural model interpretation, looking into attention modules and character-level LSTMs.
-In addition to regularly serving on program committees forNLP and AI venues, he co-organised the TREC Live QA competition for its three years of existence (2015–2017) including administering the real-time challenge, and served as publicity and social mediaco-chair at NAACL 2019.
+He co-organised the TREC Live QA competition for its three years of existence (2015–2017) including administering the real-time challenge, and served as publicity and social media co-chair at NAACL 2019.

 ### Hassan Sajjad
 Hassan Sajjadd (hsajjad@hbku.edu.qa) is a research scientist at the Arabic Language Technologies group, Qatar Computing Research Institute - HBKU.